avgalbo/COP4520-Project/Project/MergeSort/README.md

 ## Compile and Run Instructions

-1. In a terminal, navigate to the location of ParallelMergeSort.java using the
+1. In a terminal, navigate to the location of ParallelMergeSort.java using the command:
 ```bash
     cd
 ```